WMed offers financial assistance for its degree programs including the Doctor of Medicine, master's, and dual-degrees.

 - The 2024-25 FAFSA requires 2022 federal tax year information

 - Review the Student Aid Report (SAR) sent from the federal processor to make sure there are no requests for missing or incomplete data

 Merit-Based and Need-Based Scholarships (for MD degree-seeking students only)

-All students are automatically considered for merit-based scholarships without being required to submit an application.
+All MD students are automatically considered for merit-based scholarships without being required to submit an application.
 Financial aid offers are sent electronically to students via the email address on file.

 For need-based aid consideration, complete the student and parent sections of the FAFSA unless the student: